yousefoqal/readme.md/README.md

 What is an interpreted language vs. a compiled language?
 Compiled language is written as C or C++.
 Interpreted language takes the C or C++ and interprets into into binary code so the computer can understand it.

 ### Career Exploration
+####Career Central
+College central is a great website to find jobs near you for your major.
+It has a career portfolio to help you keep track of the jobs you can get.
+There also a sections to find internship jobs when you get out of college.
+There also job offers and on campus interviews just exclusively for Cuyahoga Community College students.
+Overall College central is a great website for anyone looking for a job out of college.